Festival Policies

 3. Any patron who has their admission revoked will not receive reimbursement or refund of any part of their admission.

-5. Please return any wristbands found to Otafest staff immediately.
+5. Please return any found wristbands to Otafest staff immediately.

 6. Admission is non-transferable.

-7. Refunds to admission may be requested up to 1 day before the event starts.
+7. Refunds to admission may be requested up to 1 week before the event starts.
 Admission is nonrefundable after this date.

 1. The ticket processor’s fees are non-refundable in all cases.